hlbao/personal_site/content/project/example/index.md

   preview_only: true
 url_code: ""
 ---
-As the lead researcher, I ask: How does the opinion propagate in social networks with sparse interactions between heterogeneous bounded-rational humans?
+How does the opinion propagate in social networks with sparse interactions between heterogeneous bounded-rational humans?
 Do sparse interaction and the open-endedness feature of social networks reinforce the echo chamber, opinion diversity, or neutralization?
 How does the opinion evolution guide the co-evolution of social networks?